quiniouben/vban/README.md

 	vban_receptor -i IP -p PORT -s STREAMNAME -c1,1,1,1             # keep only channel 1 and play it out on 4 output channels (given that your output device is able to do it) vban_receptor -i IP -p PORT -s STREAMNAME -c2,41,125,7,1,45     # select some channels and play them out on 6 output channels (same comment) vban_emitter -i IP -p PORT -s STREAMNAME -c1,1,1,1               # use audio source channel 1 (opening it in mono therefore, and build up a 4 channels stream with copies of the same data in all channels)

+GUI
+---

+This project is only componed of command line tools.
+If you are looking for a gui, you can take a look at: [VBAN-manager project on GitHub](https://github.com/VBAN-manager/VBAN-manager)